dark-mechanicum/aws-codebuild/README.md

 * `logsUpdateInterval` [number] [optional] - Interval in milliseconds to control how often should be checked new events in logs stream
 * `waitToBuildEnd` [boolean] [optional] - Wait till AWS CodeBuild job will be finished
 * `displayBuildLogs` [boolean] [optional] - Display AWS CodeBuild logs output in the GitHub Actions logs output
+* `redirectServiceURL` [string] [optional] - In case if that option will be enabled, in the Summary Report, all links will be replaced by the pattern `${redirectServiceURL}${base64_encoded/link}`.
+That can be useful when some other actions masking credentials like AWS Account ID, Region etc. It will make default generated urls unusable.
+You can use `https://cloudaws.link/r/` value like example of service usage
 * `buildspec` [string] [optional] - Custom parameters to override job parameters in the valid JSON format.
-Full list of supported paramters you can find in the [CodeBuild.startBuild()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CodeBuild.html#startBuild-property) documentation
+Full list of supported parameters you can find in the [CodeBuild.startBuild()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CodeBuild.html#startBuild-property) documentation

 ## AWS Credentials